brainhackorg/bhg-event-materials/docs/leading_and_attending_to_brainhack_projects.md

 - Deploy easy documentation tools/processes that could be used and contributed by any attendees of the project, in order to keep the track of the project progress and keep everyone on track.
 - Prepare a one-paragraph summary text that you can send to interested attendees that contact you via e-mail/ Twitter/ … Link to your readme and documentation if they have further questions.
 - Look for co-leaders!
 They do not necessarily need to be involved in the “planning” for the content, but they might be very helpful in taking care of your attendees during the project.
 Co-leaders should know about the tasks/ goals/ schedule before the project starts.
+- Make sure you are documenting your project well enough for the further use and contributors in the future which will include all the necessary instructions from installation to building the source, from using to how to contribute with all the necessary dependencies and licences, extensions and example data and links to the related documents and sources.
+Keep your documentation as simple, easy read and clear as possible given your users/contributors will not be only experts from the field but such approach will help you to have more contributions from wider contributors.
+- Make sure every single contribution given by the members of the team are clearly listed in the documentations, repositories, acknowledgements and citings, with the list of the contributions given by those.

 ## Project Ideas